 During these two years working in the South African State Hospitals, Carly was involved with the treatment of both adults and children.
 At Weskoppies Psychiatric Hospital she conducted psychometric assessments and therapy with inpatients and outpatients suffering from severe clinical disorders including bipolar, substance related disorders, schizophrenia, intellectual disability, and personality disorders.
 She also worked in the children’s ward treating patients with ADHD, conduct disorder, epilepsy, autism, reactive attachment disorder, psychosis, and specific learning disorders.
 While working at Far East Rand Hospital, she conducted assessments and therapy on both inpatients and outpatients with a wide range of psychological and social problems including depression, domestic violence, and sexual abuse.

-In 2013 Carly started a blog called Carly’s Couch, which she uses to connect to people all around the world, offering advice and wisdom on just about any subject including sex, love, and relationships.
+Carly spent two years working in private practice in Berlin and now lives in Cape Town, South Africa.
+In 2016 Carly launched Carly’s Couch, a psychology practice that offers sessions in person or online via Skype.
+In addition, Carly writes a blog which she uses to connect to people all around the world, offering advice and wisdom on just about any subject including sex, love, and relationships.
 As a young, vibrant person Carly is passionate about breaking down the stereotype that psychologists have to be a certain kind of person.
 She hopes to inspire people to be themselves and to not feel boxed in by others’ expectations.